How carbon vacancies can affect the properties of group IV color centers in diamond: A study of thermodynamics and kinetics: CONCLUSIONS

-In conclusion, we have demonstrated the dependence of the barrier for diffusion of the isolated $V_{\rm C}$, $E_b^{(V_{\rm C})}$, and the $V_{\rm C}$ in the presence of X$V$, $E_b^{({\rm X}V)}$, on the Fermi level with X = N, Si, Ge, Sn, Pb.
-We have obtained formation energies for defect complexes and charge transition levels for the various defects.
-This information can be used as a guide to dope or apply an electric bias to samples in order to reversibly tune the Fermi level to the appropriate regime, to render energetically unfavorable the formation of X$V + V_{\rm C}$ complexes, where diffusion of the $V_{\rm C}$ towards a given color center would be impeded.
-By better isolating color centers from the $V_{\rm C}$ defects, coherence times should also be enhanced.
+Single carbon vacancies can have a deleterious effect on the spin and optical properties of isolated Group IV color centers (X$V$) in diamond, where X = Si, Ge, Sn, and Pb and $V$ is a carbon vacancy.
+In an effort to understand the thermodynamics and kinetics of how a single carbon vacancy-X$V$ complex ($V_{\rm C}-$X$V$) is created, we used DFT to compute the formation energies and charge transition levels for both $V_{\rm C}$ and each the four individual Group IV color centers, the diffusion barrier height $E_b^{(V_{\rm C})}$ for isolated $V_{\rm C}$, and the diffusion barrier $E_b^{({\rm X}V)}$ for $V_{\rm C}$ in the proximity in each of these four X$V$ color centers.
+We have also demonstrated the dependence of both $E_b^{(V_{\rm C})}$and $E_b^{({\rm X}V)}$ on the Fermi level of the host diamond material and have computed the formation energy for a $V_{\rm C}-$X$V$ complex while conserving charge.
+All of this information can be used as an experimental guide on how to dope or apply an electric bias to samples in order to reversibly tune the Fermi level to the appropriate regime where diffusion of $V_{\rm C}$ towards a given color center would be impeded or rendered energetically unfavorable for the formation of a $V_{\rm C}-$X$V$ complex.
+By better isolating color centers from the $V_{\rm C}$ defects and thus reducing the prevalence of acoustic phonons, we expect that the spin coherence times for X$V$ color centers would be enhanced.
+Finally, we note that all of these results involving X$V$ color centers are applicable to N$V$ centers in diamond.

 {\bf ACKNOWLEDGMENTS:} RKD gratefully acknowledges financial support from the IACS Student Scholarship.
 We also acknowledge support by the STC Center for Integrated Quantum Materials, NSF Grant No. DMR-1231319, and the NSF-ECCS-1748106 EAGER grant.
-This work used computational resources of the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562~\cite{Towns}, on Stampede2 at TACC through allocation TG-DMR120073, and of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
+This work used computational resources of the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation Grant Number ACI-1548562,~\cite{Towns} on Stampede2 at TACC through allocation TG-DMR120073, and of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
+We would like to thank Marko Lon\ifmmode \check{c}\else \v{c}\fi{}ar for bringing our attention to Ref.~\cite{Trusheim} when it was in the form of a preprint.
+We also thank Diana Prado Lopes Aude Craik, Smarak Maity, Linbo Shao, and Michael Walsh for very useful experimental discussions on the creation of $V_{\rm C}$ in diamond by ion implantation and on the properties of N$V$ and Group IV color centers as well.
+Finally, we thank Pratibha Dev for useful theoretical discussions regarding the convergence of the results.